How to Grow PeasJan 20, 2022

 Peas are a great crop to grow over the winter period.
 Podded peas, sugar snap peas and snow peas are all worth trying.

 You might come across pea seedlings in the nursery, but don’t bother with them.
 Head straight to the seed aisle and pick up a packet of open-pollinated seeds.
 (This means the plants you grow will be true to type; in other words, the seeds are guaranteed to produce the type of peas shown on the packet.)Prepare your soil

 Choose a sunny position in your veggie garden and prime the soil by turning it over with chicken manure and compost ahead of planting.
 If you’re rotating crops, grow peas in the same spot as your summer crop of sweet corn or tomatoes.
 The peas will replenish soil nitrogen levels ready for the next round of heavy feeders.

 All pea varieties benefit from a little support to help them climb … and it is much easier to install a frame prior to planting.
 Tackling this afterwards can cause damage to delicate new growth and is also pretty cumbersome as far as gardening jobs go.

-For the support you can use a wire frame, bamboo tee pees or jute twine netting.
+For support, you can use a wireframe, bamboo teepees or jute twine netting.
 Jute twine netting is my preferred approach.
-It is a biodegradable product which is easy to cut down at the end of the season and throw into the compost bin, vine and all.
+It is a biodegradable product that is easy to cut down at the end of the season and throw into the compost bin, vine and all.